 Instead of the aforementioned market transaction-based method, Estonian and Romanian forest assets are valued using a revenue-based method.
 As for biological assets, the items that require management judgement are largely similar to the ones mentioned in the section regarding Finnish forest assets.
 Judgement is also required for defining the discount rate used.
 The discount rate is determined using the Group's weighted average cost of capital (WACC), in which the return requirement of capital is based on the capital asset pricing model and country-specific risk assessments performed.
 The risk assessments are performed if necessary.
 The discount rate is revised based on a pre-established calculation model.
 However, changes to the discount rate are only applied if a single component is subject to a significant long-term change.
-In 2023, the Group's WACC used as the basis for forest valuation was 3.50% (2022: 3.25%).
+In 2024, the Group's WACC used as the basis for forest valuation was 3.50% (2023: 3.50%).
 The discount rate includes the return requirement for equity and borrowing costs.
-Effect of inflation (assumption for 2023: 2.0%, 2022: 1.5%) is also considered, in order to determine the real discount rate.
-When calculating the discount rate, the equity return component is assigned a weighting of 50% (2022: 40%).
+Effect of inflation (assumption for 2024: 2.0%, 2023: 2.0%) is also considered in order to determine the real discount rate.
+When calculating the discount rate, the equity return component is assigned a weighting of 50% (2023: 50%).
 In 2023, a new minimum rule was introduced in determining the risk-free interest used in WACC calculation.
-This means that five-year rolling average is still used as the risk-free interest rate, but if the spot rate is higher than the rolling average, the spor rate will be used.
-In 2023, the spot rate was higher and thus the risk-free interest applied was 2.25% (0.7%).
-In 2023, the risk premium on equity calculated by an external valuer was 3.00% (3.00%).
+This means that five-year rolling average is still used as the risk-free interest rate, but if the spot rate is higher than the rolling average, the spot rate will be used.
+In 2023 and 2024, the spot rate was higher and thus the risk-free interest applied was 2.26% (2.25%).
+In 2024, the risk premium on equity calculated by an external valuer was 3.00% (3.00%).
 The risk premium is calculated based on the realised excess returns of forestry between the years 1995 and 2021.
-When calculating the discount rate, the interest rate component of debt is assigned a weighting of 50% (2022: 60%), in accordance with the target set in company strategy and the value corresponds to the hedged interest rate of long-term loans (estimated as 4.0% over time; 2022 estimate: 4.0%).
+When calculating the discount rate, the interest rate component of debt is assigned a weighting of 50%

+(2023: 50%), in accordance with the target set in company strategy and the value corresponds to the hedged interest rate of long-term loans (estimated as 4.0% over time; 2023 estimate: 4.0%).
 A fluctuation range of +/-0.25% is applied to the discount rate.
 This means that the discount rate is only adjusted if it fluctuates by an amount greater than +/-0.25% point.
-The discount rate derived from the Group's average cost of capital amounted to 3.5% and 5.5% for Estonian and Romanian forest assets, respectively.
-The discount rate used for valuing Finnish forest assets (calculated based on market transaction prices and cash flows from biological assets and land area) amounted to 3.16% (2022 2.45%).
+The discount rate derived from the Group's average cost of capital amounted to 3.50% (3.50%) and 5.50% (5.50%) for Estonian and Romanian forest assets, respectively.
+The discount rate applied in Romania reflects the interest increase in local currency (RON) in comparison to EUR.
+The discount rate used for valuing Finnish forest assets, calculated based on market transaction prices and cash flows from biological assets and land area, (real, after-tax) amounted to 3.08% (2023: 3.16%).